-One of the most asked questions we get is how to get criminal records for free.
-Whenever questions about criminal records come up, the answer is usually the same: it depends.
+One of the most asked questions we get is how to search criminal records for free.
+Whenever questions about obtaining someone’s criminal records come up, the answer is usually the same: it depends.

 Aside from the obvious limitations of the above options, perhaps the biggest disadvantage is that all of these criminal record searches are limited – at best – to one state only (and, more often, to only one specific courthouse at a time).
 This means that in order to truly run a complete criminal record check on a person, you’d need to check every courthouse in the US – and you’d have to travel to some of them in person to run a search.

 Fortunately, there is an easier way that is available online instantly that costs less than what you’d pay for just one record at a courthouse.
 You don’t need to know case numbers or specific courthouses – you just need a name and last known city/state of residence and the people finder does the rest.

 People finder companies have done the legwork – they’ve literally pulled every available record from every courthouse in the US – and compiled it into a searchable database so that they can find every record associated with a person from every state they’ve ever been in.
 New records are added daily, so you can be confident the info you get will be up to date.
 You can even try a free search below to ensure they have records for the person you’re looking for: